roualdes/testbank/README.md

   constrained to be in `[1, min(R int, or Numpy np.uint32)] = [1, 2147483647]`.
 If no seed is specified with each request for an exercise (or its solution), TestBank will randomly chose a seed.
   While the `seed` key is required, the value does not necessarily have to exist.
-TODO choose and establish a reasonable default.
 - `context` string.
 A string the sets up the exercises context.
 If no follow up questions are involved in an exercise, the `context` can contain the question/prompt.
-TODO choose and establish a reasonable default.
 - `questions` array of strings.
 The `questions` array holds parts, say A, B, C, D, and E, of an exercise as strings.
 While the `questions` key is required, the value is an optional.
-TODO choose and establish a reasonable default.
 - `random` associative array.
 The `random` object holds named elements of the randomly generated components of an exercise.
 While the `random` key is required, the value is an optional.
-TODO choose and establish a reasonable default.

 If a solution is requested, the user will receive a JSON object with the following schema

 ```
 {
+  id: "a unique ID",
   seed: 1234,
-  id: "a unique ID, 4 characters long; [0-9a-zA-Z]{4}",
-  solution: ["partA", ..., "partZ"],
+  solutions: ["partA", ..., "partZ"],
   random: {X: x, μ: m, σ: s} # Associative Array specific to language
   # eg R => list(), Python => dict() or {}
 }